Pu'er tea: Practices

 Sometimes wolfberries are brewed with the tea, plumping in the process.

 Chemical constituents

-Pu'er tea primarily consists of amino acids and proteins (L-theanine, phenylalanine, histidine, glutamine), carbohydrates (polysaccharides, soluble sugars), minerals (Fe, Mg, Mn), volatile compounds (ketones, alcohols, hydrocarbons), phenolic compounds [flavonoids (flavan-3-ol, flavonol, flavone, flavanonol), phenolic acids], purine alkaloids (caffeine, theobromine), and phenolic pigments (theabrownin, theaflavin, thearubigin).
+Pu'er tea leaves contain amino acids (L-theanine, phenylalanine, histidine, glutamine), carbohydrates (polysaccharides, soluble sugars), minerals, volatile organic compounds (ketones, alcohols, hydrocarbons), phenolic compounds, especially catechins, and purine alkaloids (caffeine, theobromine).
+During fermentation of the leaves, the metabolism of fungi and bacteria has an effect on the color, aroma, and taste of the tea.